MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     ![Screenshot of the experience menu in Power BI.](./Images/data-engineering.png)

-2. In the **Data engineering** home page, create a new **Lakehouse** with a name of your choice (for example, *datalake*).
+2. In the **Data engineering** home page, create a new **Lakehouse** with a name of your choice.

     After a minute or so, a new lakehouse with no **Tables** or **Files** will be created.
 You need to ingest some data into the data lakehouse for analysis.
 There are multiple ways to do this, but in this exercise you'll simply download and extract a folder of text files your local computer and then upload them to your lakehouse.

-3. Download and extract the data files for this exercise from [https://github.com/MicrosoftLearning/trident-dev/raw/master/Allfiles/Labs/01/orders.zip](https://github.com/MicrosoftLearning/trident-dev/raw/master/Allfiles/Labs/01/orders.zip).
+3. Download and extract the data files for this exercise from [https://github.com/MicrosoftLearning/dp-data/raw/main/orders.zip](https://github.com/MicrosoftLearning/dp-data/raw/main/orders.zip).

-    > For now, you'll need to sign into GitHub first.
-When released, the repo will be public!

 4. After extracting the zipped archive, verify that you have a folder named **orders** that contains CSV files named **2019.csv**, **2020.csv**, and **2021.csv**.
-5. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** collection, select **Upload** and **Upload folder**, and then upload the **orders** folder from your local computer to the lakehouse.
+5. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** node in the **Lake view** pane, select **Upload** and **Upload folder**, and then upload the **orders** folder from your local computer to the lakehouse.
 6. After the files have been uploaded, expand **Files** and select the **orders** folder; and verify that the CSV files have been uploaded, as shown here:

     ![Screenshot of uploaded files in a lakehouse.](./Images/uploaded-files.png)

-## Create a notebook and load data into a dataframe
+## Create a notebook

-To work with data in Apache Spark, you can create a *notebook* and use it to run code that loads the data into a *dataframe*.
-Spark supports multiple programming languages, but in this exercise you'll use the most commonly used one for data analysis - *PySpark*.
-PySpark is a variant of Python that is optimized to run on Spark.
+To work with data in Apache Spark, you can create a *notebook*.
+Notebooks provide an interactive environment in which you can write and run code (in multiple languages), and add notes to document it.

 1. On the **Home** page while viewing the contents of the **orders** folder in your datalake, in the **Open notebook** menu, select **New notebook**.

     After a few seconds, a new notebook containing a single *cell* will open.
 Notebooks are made up of one or more cells that can contain *code* or *markdown* (formatted text).

+2. Select the first cell (which is currently a *code* cell), and then in the dynamic tool bar at its top-right, use the **M&#8595;** button to convert the cell to a *markdown* cell.

+    When the cell changes to a markdown cell, the text it contains is rendered.

+3. Use the **&#128393;** (Edit) button to switch the cell to editing mode, then modify the markdown as follows:

+    ```
+    # Sales order data exploration

+    Use the code in this notebook to explore sales order data.
+    ```

+4. Select anywhere in the notebook outside of the cell to stop editing it and see the rendered markdown.

+## Load data into a dataframe

+Now you're ready to run code that loads the data into a *dataframe*.
+Dataframes in Spark are similar to Pandas dataframes in Python, and provide a common structure for working with data in rows and columns.

-2. With the notebook visible, expand the **Files** list and select the **orders** folder so that the CSV files are listed next to the notebook editor, like this:
+1. With the notebook visible, expand the **Files** list and select the **orders** folder so that the CSV files are listed next to the notebook editor, like this:

     ![Screenshot of a notebook with a Files pane.](./Images/notebook-files.png)

-3. In the **...** menu for **2019.csv**, select **Load data** > **Spark**.
+2. In the **...** menu for **2019.csv**, select **Load data** > **Spark**.
 A new code cell containing the following code should be added to the notebook:

     ```python
     df = spark.read.format("csv").option("header","true").load("Files/orders/2019.csv")